 The process is substantially different when acquiring any land rights in Mozambique on land that is not developed.
 This is due to the fact that all land in Mozambique is the property of the State and should any person (legal or natural) wish to acquire a concession (usually granted for 50 years and renewable for a further 50 years) he/she has to make an application to the State which must include a development plan clearly indicating what the purpose of the development will be.
 A Mozambican registered legal entity (with foreign shareholding) may apply for land concessions.

 It should be noted that in the event that a tourism resort or a lodge is constructed (developed) this is then registered at the Deeds Office and thereafter the property becomes privately owned indefinitely and may be sold to third parties.
 In short it becomes ‘freehold’ property.

 The Sanctuary raises annual levies from all sites to meet the approved budget for managing and maintaining The Sanctuary as a conservation area as stipulated in the various approvals by the Government of Mozambique.

 It must be understood that The Sanctuary Levy is distinct from the fees associated with operating private and commercial properties.

 The Sanctuary Levy exclusively finances the following operations of The Sanctuary itself:

 On acquisition of a property on The Sanctuary the owner automatically becomes a Member of The Sanctuary and is obligated to pay the mandatory Sanctuary Levy on an annual basis.

 Failure to pay The Sanctuary Levy not only contravenes the rules of The Sanctuary itself but also those of the Mozambique Government.
 Levy defaulters risk facing legal action which may result in their site being reclaimed.

-The current levy is R156,000 per annum for private sites, and a higher rate per bed on commercial sites.
+The current levy is R216,216 per annum for private sites, with the same rate per bed on commercial sites.